 In April of this year (2019), Kitagawa Sensei held his first art exhibition “Analog” in Kichijoji, Tokyo.
 The exhibition displayed Kitagawa Sensei’s original master copies of his previous work as well some of his new illustrations.
 An encore exhibition will be held in Osaka later this year in November 2019.
 One of the highlights at this exhibition is his Kakeami (a cross hatching) demonstration.
 Kitagawa Sensei uses this technique frequently in his artwork and has published videos on YouTube demonstrating this technique.

-Please see our Autograph Rules page for information about picking up autograph tickets and other important information.
+Please see our Autograph Rules page for important information related to guest autographs.